amutius/Utiliizer/README.md

 # Utiliizer

-Not finished, trying hands on a utility library in perl.
+Trying hands on a utility library in perl.
 Method documentation in code.
 ## Table